Ukraine train system attacks may be war crimes, experts say

 “A train station is generally a civilian object and should not be a target of attack,” said Jennifer Trahan, a clinical professor at New York University's Center for Global Affairs.

 Wednesday’s attack in Chaplyne, a small village in southeastern Ukraine, was one of the deadliest in months on the country’s extensive railway system.
-In the nearly six months since Russia invaded Ukraine, the AP and the PBS series “Frontline” have independently verified 39 attacks on civilian infrastructure that could be considered war crimes.
-Three of those hit the country’s railway infrastructure and have been particularly lethal, killing more than 100 civilians.
-In all three, there was little evidence to back up Moscow's claims that Ukrainian troops were the target.
+In the more than six months since Russia invaded Ukraine, the AP and the PBS series “Frontline” have independently verified more than 40 attacks on civilian infrastructure that could be considered war crimes.
+Three of those hit the country’s railway infrastructure and seven have involved local bus stops, killing more than 100 civilians.
+In these attacks, there has been little evidence to back up Moscow’s claims that Ukrainian troops were the target.

 The deadly strike Wednesday came as Ukrainians were defiantly celebrating their Independence Day while remaining on high alert because of threats that Russia would use the occasion to mount attacks.

-Note: Editor’s Note: The AP and “Frontline” are gathering information from organizations including the Centre for Information Resilience, Bellingcat, the International Partnership on Human Rights, the Ukrainian Healthcare Center and Physicians for Human Rights to inform the War Crimes Watch Ukraine interactive experience.